-The Shire's European History at a Glance
+The Shire's European History

 When Captain James Cook sailed the Endeavour along the east coast of Australia in 1770, both he and his companions overlooked the entrance of the Richmond River as it was, then, 'well-concealed'.
 Not until 1828 did Captain Henry Rous aboard the HMS Rainbow 'discover' and name the Richmond River.